-The iPhone 13 series is here, and it’s just as bumper as ever with this year’s lineup comprising four different models: the iPhone 13, iPhone 13 Pro, iPhone 13 Mini and iPhone 13 Pro Max.
+The iPhone 13 series features four different models, the iPhone 13, iPhone 13 Pro, iPhone 13 Mini and iPhone 13 Pro Max.
 While this means there’s plenty of choice for those eyeing up a new Apple smartphone, it can also make it difficult to pick which is the right model for you.

 iPhone 13 deals